-All examination boards provide the opportunity for an examination result to be reviewed.
+All exam boards provide the opportunity for an exam result to be reviewed.
 The process is a review of the original marking to ensure that the agreed mark scheme has been applied correctly.
 It is not a re-mark of your script.

-Full information about costs and deadlines for results enquiries will be sent to you and included with your results.
+Full information about costs and deadlines for results enquiries will be sent to you nearer the time and included with your results.